23 Jan Obligations of Members

 Who maintains the common area and strata gardens?

-An owners corporation is obliged to maintain common property including gardens and will typically employ a contractor to undertake this.
-In some, usually smaller schemes, there may be agreement between owners to maintain areas to avoid the cost of engaging a contractor for this work.
+An owners corporation is obliged to maintain common property including gardens and will typically employ a strata maintenance services contractor to undertake this.
+In some, usually smaller, schemes there may be a strata maintenance agreement between owners to avoid the cost of engaging a contractor for this work.
+Strata garden maintenance is not usually the responsibility of those who live in medium-to-big size strata properties.

-It is the responsibility of the owners corporation to repair and maintain areas of common property, such as roofs and fences.
+It is the responsibility of the owners corporation to organise strata property, or common property maintenance, including to repair and maintain areas of common property, such as roofs and fences.
 Whether a roof is common property or not is determined by the plan of subdivision and this should be verified rather than presuming that a roof is common property.

-It is common where there are single dwellings side by side, that the roof will be within the owner’s lot, and in a multi-storey building, the roof is common property, but there may be exceptions and it is necessary to refer to the plan of subdivision.
+It is common where there are single dwellings side by side that the roof will be within the owner’s lot and in a multi-storey building the roof is common property but there may be exceptions and it is necessary to refer to the plan of subdivision for rules around strata planning.

 Can I carry out renovations to my lot in a strata scheme?

 An owner may carry out renovations to their lot provided notice is given to the owners corporation.
 If a permit is required, and an obligation to advise the owners corporation, preferably by providing a copy of the permit to the owners corporation.
-If an owners corporation has made rules regarding renovations there may be particular requirements regarding consent for renovations and these must be complied with.
+If an owners corporation has made rules regarding renovations there may be particular requirements regarding consent for renovations and these must be complied with – please ensure you consult your documentation and Strata Manager to check for strata renovation rules before proceeding with any work.

 When works are to be carried out to a lot, an owner should ensure other occupiers are not disturbed by the hours in noise of works, removal of debris, dust and that contractors do not park on common property without prior approval of the owners corporation.
 A lot owner is responsible for the conduct of any builders or contractors undertaking work in their lot.